eddiethedean/arrayops/README.md

 - Built with [PyO3](https://pyo3.rs/) for Python-Rust interop
 - Built with [maturin](https://github.com/PyO3/maturin) for packaging
-- Inspired by the need for fast array operations without NumPy overhead
+- Inspired by the need for fast, lightweight array operations for Python's built-in array type

 ## 📞 Support